axibase/atsd/sql/README.md

   LIMIT 1                          -- other clauses
 ```

-The statement can end with a semicolon character.
+The statement can end with a semi-colon character.

 ### Processing Sequence